 Proteus, Homo Sapiens Beta, who discovered fire and put it out, who created a rudimentary encyclopedia that he pedaled across Gondwanaland on weekends.

 Millie, the intrepid librarian, unperturbed by the Dark Solarian or the fearsome kilowasp, who insists that her underlings pay for bibliotactical losses.

-The adorable Deija Thoris, Martian Princess of Glass, whose fans line the streets waving Windex spray.
+The adorable Deija Vitro, Martian Princess of Glass, whose fans line the streets waving Windex spray.
 Wollongong will never be the same, because her armies have razed it to the ground.
-“No-one will miss it,” she reassured an infatuated follower.
+“No one will miss it,” she reassured an infatuated follower.